Sales Order - Recurring Orders

-Instead of manually going and creating sales orders on a regular basis, just create one sales order, mark it as recurring, specify the frequency and get automated sales order generated at regular intervals, as per the schedule you set.
+Instead of manually going and creating sales orders on a regular basis, just create one sales order, mark it as recurring, specify the frequency, and get automated sales orders generated at regular intervals, as per the schedule you set.
 This could save a lot of time by avoiding the repetition of work.

 The below guide explains the process to perform recurring transactions.

 - On the left menu panel, go to Orders -> Sales Orders and select the sales order from the Sales Order List which you want to change into a recurring sales order (either click on the order number or subject).

 - If creating a new sales order - Go to New and click on the New Sales Order from the drop-down list.